catjunior/Java-JavaScript-Assessment/Java/README.md

 list the number of times each words appears list the total number of distinct words

 The program ignores the punctuation, CAPS, space, andn any special characters.

-###
+### Description
 Source code is under Java/src/main/java/WordCount

 AppStarter: starts the app